jkenlooper/puzzle-massive/docs/development.md

 following these (super awesome) instructions.
 This is necessary in order to create a dist file (`make dist`) for deploying to a production server.

 Written for a Linux machine that is Debian based.
-Only tested on Ubuntu 18.04.
+Only tested on Ubuntu.
 Use [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) if not on a Linux machine.